 Serve your own head up on a silver platter, visit the room where little and large become interchangable, and pick the people of Edinburgh up in your hand in the city's 150 year old Camera Obsura show.

 Get involved, play, touch everything!
-Will you find your way out of the magical mirror maze?
-Will you manage to stay on your feet in the Vortex Tunnel?
+Will you find your way out of the magical mirror maze or manage to stay on your feet in the Vortex Tunnel?
 Great fun for all the family.

 National Museum of Scotland